 In addition to the drives going down there were some apparent and not so apparent problems with the file system.
 VMware and therefore VMFS are becoming increasingly popular as the virtual machine is becoming the backbone of the cloud industry.
 However, the documentation as well as the support recovery software for VMFS is somewhat sparse.
 This makes it difficult to recover from a corrupted file system and led DTI to develop a method from a more bare bones approach.
 Each set of problems had to be handled independently and in the final analysis they fell into one of the following three categories.

-- VMFS Partition Recovery (See VMFS File System Reconstruction Part 2)
+VMFS Partition Recovery (See VMFS File System Repair Part 2)

-- VMFS Inode Identification and Scan (See VMFS File System Reconstruction Part 3)
+VMFS Inode Identification and Scan (See VMFS File System Repair Part 3)

 VMFS Partition Missing